 NFL Week 12 winners, losers: DeMeco Ryans, 49ers' defense looking dangerous

-Week 12 winners, losers: 49ers' defense looking dangerous originally appeared on NBC Sports Bayarea
+Week 12 winners, losers: 49ers' defense looking dangerous originally appeared on NBC Sports Boston

 Week 12 of the 2022 NFL season featured a full slate of games that perfectly paired as a side dish to the mashed potatoes, stuffing and turducken on your plate.